This article was updated for accuracy and relevance on December 24th, 2021.

 Moving your body in sunlight and green space is always a refreshing way to spend a day.
 If your bicycle has been collecting dust, now’s the perfect time to pump up the tires and head out for a spin.
 Cycling generally keeps you a good distance from others, letting you respect social distancing guidelines while also boosting your Vitamin D and energy levels.

-In the evening, build a campfire and tell ghost stories (Scary Stories to Tell in the Dark is a 1980s classic of kids’ horror, with illustrations memorable enough to haunt adult nightmares), roast marshmallows and maybe even pitch a tent on a porch or in the yard.
-This can be great fun for a whole family staycation with the kiddos, but it also tops the list for summer staycation ideas for outdoorsy couples, since sharing a tent, and a little fright, can fuel some rustic romance.
+In the evening, get ready for your backyard camping experience with a bonfire.
+Tell ghost stories, roast marshmallows or a hot dog, and pull out your sleeping bag for the perfect at home family vacation.
+This can be a fun thing for a whole family or a staycation with the kiddos, but it also tops the list for summer staycation ideas for outdoorsy couples, since sharing a tent, and a little fright, can fuel some rustic romance.

 3. The Bookworm Staycation